brucevanhorn2/brucevanhorn2.github.io/README.md

 One Network is a software company specializing in logistics and inventory management solutions.
 My role was as a Senior Software Engineer developing custom software applications for One Network's government clients using the One Network Platform and Studio, Java, and Oracle.
 I worked on projects for the custom development group - mainly the United States Marine Corps PM Ammo group on the Ordinance Information System -- Marine Corps (OIS-MC) project.
 During my tenure I also worked on One Network's platform product.

 * I developed a module for the OIS-MC software project which allowed Marines to manage ammunition inventory and logistics in the field.
 In other words, I built the consumer facing part of the supply chain software.
+* This project represented a migration from green-screen terminal based software written in the late 1980s to a modern application.
 * I leveraged my development skills in Java, JavaScript, and Oracle.
 * I participated in daily Scrum meetings and used agile tools and processes to perform my work.
 * I used test driven development (TDD) as a best practice throughout the project.